-Walking through the cliffs towards the east you can find a small cove of rocky beach with crystal clear water.
+Walking through the cliffs towards the east you can find a small cove with a rocky beach and crystal clear water.

-Here you can enjoy fresh food, access to a public telephone, toilet/shower facilities, lifeguard / first aid facilities, access for wheelchairs to the beach and in the peak of summer up to 300 sun loungers and 150 parasols.
+At La Romana beach you can enjoy fresh food, access to a public telephone, toilet/shower facilities, lifeguard & first aid facilities, access for wheelchairs to the beach and in the peak of summer up to 300 sun loungers and 150 parasols.

-The centre beach and the most popular one of the three.
+The central beach and the most popular one of the three.

 It measures 400 meters long and 55 wide.

-It has all sort of amenities, such as restaurants, live music, facilities for children and excellent wheelchair access.
+It has all sorts of amenities, such as restaurants, live music, facilities for children and excellent wheelchair access.